DavidSchinazi/masque-drafts/draft-schinazi-masque-proxy.md

 MASQUE (Multiplexed Application Substrate over QUIC Encryption) is a set of protocols and extensions to HTTP that allow proxying all kinds of Internet traffic over HTTP.
-This document defines the concept of a "MASQUE Privacy Proxy", an Internet-accessible node that can relay client traffic in order to provide privacy guarantees.
+This document defines the concept of a "MASQUE Proxy", an Internet-accessible node that can relay client traffic in order to provide privacy guarantees.

 --- middle